derronli/cupid-bot/README.md

 # Cupid Bot
-A discord bot for personalized relationship help using generative AI and NLP\
+A discord bot that can adapt to the user's speech patterns to answer the hard questions and provide personalized relationship help - using generative AI and NLP\
 \
-Built with Python and Cohere API\
+Built with Python and Cohere API

 **Disclaimer:** Cupid bot is purely for entertainment purposes and is not indicative of my opinions on human relationships😅
 ## Motivation